creative-tutorials/creative-tutorials/README.md

 I'm a Full Stack Web Dev
 ------------------------

-Hello World.
-I'm a Full Stack Web Developer and I've been in the web industry for about 5years now.
-I've been learning on how to improve my self while building projects.
-By watching videos and taking courses, I think I've learnt so much.
+Greetings!
+I am a Full Stack Web Developer with five years of experience in the web industry.
+I am continuously honing my skills and pushing the boundaries of my knowledge by engaging in meaningful projects, watching instructional videos and taking courses.
+I am passionate about the web and remain committed to learning and growing in order to reach my fullest potential.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [info.techtimi@gmail.com](mailto:info.techtimi@gmail.com)